SaifAlotaibie/AgentX-New/README.md

 ---

-## 🛠️ Agent Tools System (20+ Tools)
+## 🛠️ Agent Tools System (23 Tools)

-The agent has access to specialized tools to interact with the real world (database):
+The agent has access to 23 specialized tools to interact with the real world (database).
+The LLM (GPT-OSS-120B) autonomously selects and executes tools based on context.

 ### Tool Categories